Piyushra/jmeter-slave/README.md

 </code></p>

 <p><b>By Marathon Deployment:</b></br>
 Edit the number instances required in the Marathon Json and deploy it on the Marathon.
-UNIQUE constraint is used, hence one SLAVE per VM is considered.</br>
+UNIQUE constraint is used, hence one SLAVE per VM is considered.
+The image is already pushed on the Artifactory, hence this json will pull that only.
+If you are building your own, then edit the Marathon json accordingly.</br>
 <code>curl -H "Accept: application/json" -H "Content-Type: application/json" http://<master-node>:8080/v2/apps --data @sample_jmeterslave.json</code></p>
 </br>
 <p>The SLAVES will run for indefinite time till they are killed.</p>